 A case in point: Earlier this year, we held an Iron 101 session for a significant customer of Penn-Mar’s at their facility.
-We invited engineers and other folks from across Lawton Standard to this training event to educate a broad spectrum of people at this OEM about metalcasting and solve some problems they had been facing with several of their castings ours and several supplied by other foundries.
+We invited engineers and other folks across Lawton Standard to this training event to educate a broad spectrum of people at this OEM about metalcasting and solve some problems they had been facing with several of their castings, ours, and several supplied by other foundries.

 This event showcased the “deeper bench” we can bring to our customers’ most essential and sometimes complex metalcasting challenges.

-We’re also in the midst of a major ERP implementation, which will enable our independent operations to better act as one coordinated system.
-Of course, we still have a long way to go, but it’s exciting to see our vision starting to become a reality.
+We’re also in the midst of a major ERP implementation, which will enable our independent operations to act better as one coordinated system.
+Of course, we still have a long way to go, but seeing our vision becoming a reality is exciting.

 An attention-getting business model

 Our increasingly integrated approach has enabled us to have some fascinating conversations.
-As a result, we’ve been able to deepen our relationships with a number of our existing customers, positioning us to meet more of their needs.
+As a result, we’ve been able to deepen our relationships with some of our existing customers, positioning us to meet more of their needs.
 It has also opened doors with prospects we haven’t previously done business with.

 They sense that there’s something special or at least exciting going on at Lawton Standard.
 They’re naturally curious.
-They want to know more about what we’re doing – and, ultimately, how our expanded suite of products can help them solve more of their casting challenges.
+They want to know more about what we’re doing and how our expanded suite of products can help them solve more of their casting challenges.

 Like most sophisticated companies, our customers are keenly interested in the future of their suppliers.
 They’re still facing significant supply chain challenges.
 In that respect, we’ve got a great story to tell.
-We’re showing them that we’re working both hard and smart to do top-notch work.
-We’ve got solid plans in place to expand the goods and services we provide, backed by a significant level of energy and investment.
-We’re going to be here tomorrow, next month, next year, and next decade.
+We’re showing them that we’re working hard and smart to do top-notch work.
+We’ve got solid plans to expand the goods and services we provide, backed by a significant level of energy and investment.
+We will be here tomorrow, next month, year, and decade.

-What keeps me up at night is how long it’s taking us to get there.
+How long it’s taking us to get there keeps me up at night.
 While some marvel at how fast we are moving and developing, I want us to consistently crush it for our customers in terms of quality, value, and the level of technical and customer service we provide.
 We’ve got many people working hard to get us there.

 What’s next for Lawton Standard?

-All of us, working together, are writing the next chapter of Lawton Standard’s history.
+We are all working together and writing the next chapter of Lawton Standard’s history.
 Step by step, we’re turning our vision for a better metalcasting experience into a reality.

 So what are the next steps on our journey?